Late effects of radiotherapy treatment

 Visit our page on getting support for sexual problems, for more information.
 This link will open in a new tab.

-This will depend on what symptoms you are having.
+This will depend on what symptoms you are experiencing.
 See below for more information on the tests you may have for each symptom.

 In some cases, you may have to have a camera passed into your bottom.
 This can be:

-However, if they are worried, your doctor may refer you the urology team.
+However, if they are worried, your GP may refer you the urology team.
 They will carry out more tests.
-This may be:
+This may be a cystoscopy.

 Problems with peeing may include: